🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 Why is self-love so hard for some people, even when they want to love themselves?

 Self-love is often difficult because of deeply rooted beliefs formed through past experiences, criticism, or emotional neglect.
 Even when someone wants to love themselves, their inner dialogue and nervous system may resist change.
 This makes self-love feel unfamiliar, even though the desire for it is strong.
+Self-love can feel unfamiliar, even when the desire for it is strong, because emotional patterns often change more slowly than conscious intentions.

 What are the main reasons people struggle with self-love and self-worth?